box/box-python-sdk-gen/docs/users.md

 ### Arguments

 - name `str`
-  - The name of the user
+  - The name of the user.
 - login `Optional[str]`
   - The email address the user uses to log in Required, unless `is_platform_access_only` is set to `true`.
 - is_platform_access_only `Optional[bool]`
   - Specifies that the user is an app user.
 - role `Optional[CreateUserRole]`
-  - The user’s enterprise role
+  - The user’s enterprise role.
 - language `Optional[str]`
   - The language of the user, formatted in modified version of the [ISO 639-1](/guides/api-calls/language-codes) format.
 - is_sync_enabled `Optional[bool]`
-  - Whether the user can use Box Sync
+  - Whether the user can use Box Sync.
 - job_title `Optional[str]`
-  - The user’s job title
+  - The user’s job title.
 - phone `Optional[str]`
-  - The user’s phone number
+  - The user’s phone number.
 - address `Optional[str]`
-  - The user’s address
+  - The user’s address.
 - space_amount `Optional[int]`
   - The user’s total available space in bytes.
 Set this to `-1` to indicate unlimited storage.
 - tracking_codes `Optional[List[TrackingCode]]`
   - Tracking codes allow an admin to generate reports from the admin console and assign an attribute to a specific group of users.
 This setting must be enabled for an enterprise before it can be used.
 - can_see_managed_users `Optional[bool]`
-  - Whether the user can see other enterprise users in their contact list
+  - Whether the user can see other enterprise users in their contact list.
 - timezone `Optional[str]`
-  - The user's timezone
+  - The user's timezone.
 - is_external_collab_restricted `Optional[bool]`
-  - Whether the user is allowed to collaborate with users outside their enterprise
+  - Whether the user is allowed to collaborate with users outside their enterprise.
 - is_exempt_from_device_limits `Optional[bool]`
-  - Whether to exempt the user from enterprise device limits
+  - Whether to exempt the user from enterprise device limits.
 - is_exempt_from_login_verification `Optional[bool]`
-  - Whether the user must use two-factor authentication
+  - Whether the user must use two-factor authentication.
 - status `Optional[CreateUserStatus]`
-  - The user's account status
+  - The user's account status.
 - external_app_user_id `Optional[str]`
   - An external identifier for an app user, which can be used to look up the user.
 This can be used to tie user IDs from external identity providers to Box users.
 - fields `Optional[List[str]]`